AYUSH-ISHAN/MultiAgent-Traffic-Control-with-Transformers/README.md

 # Instead of passing hidden layers in the Mask of Attention..
 Pass the original mask of the env.
+# above changes done, paste the code open in VS code in the server.

 # MultiAgent Traffic Control Using Transformers